 Why is it Necessary to Manually Choose the AF Point?

 If you are using fast prime lenses and shooting at wide apertures like f/1.8 any missed focus of the camera will be easily to see and the shot will be unusable.
 The key is simply to always choose the autofocus point and take control and tell the camera exactly what you want in focus.
 If you are taking a portrait – focus on the eyes.

-Top Photo: This is NOT the autofocus mode you’d want to use for a portrait – the camera can focus on the shirt, a hand, the chin, anywhere it chooses, unless you specifically choose to focus on the eye as shown in the bottom photo.
+Top Photo: This is NOT the autofocus mode you’d want to use for a portrait – the camera can focus on the shirt, a hand, the chin, anywhere it chooses, unless you specifically want to focus on the eye as shown in the bottom photo.

-Back button focus, or assigning a button the back of your camera to act as the shutter, is a great option that lots of photographers swear by.
+Back button focus, or assigning a button the back of your camera to act as the shutter, is a good option that lots of photographers swear by.
 Click here for our explanation of BBF and why you use it.

 Manual focus and manual mode are two different concepts.
 It can be tricky to separate them in your mind, though.

 Yes, you can use AF in manual mode.
 In manual mode, you are telling the camera what shutter speed, aperture and ISO to use.
 It has nothing to do with focus.
-You can use any focus mode you’d like in manual mode: manual focus, single AF, continuous AF or Auto Area AF.
+You can use any autofocus mode you’d like in manual mode: manual focus, single AF, continuous AF or Auto Area AF.

-Key Takeaway – Autofocus Modes
+Key Takeaway – Autofocus Mode

 It is always a best practice to take control of your camera and always use Single-Point or Dynamic AF Area mode and use the thumb pad to manually select which specific autofocus point to use to ensure properly focused photos.
 Use Single-Area for portraits and still objects and use Continuous AF for moving objects.
 Only use auto area focus in very specific exceptions that require it.